-APPENDIX XV: INFORMATION ON THE M.LITT.
+APPENDIX XVI: INFORMATION ON THE M.LITT.
 DEGREE

-The rules for the M.Litt. are set out in chapter 14 of the Examination Regulations.
+The rules for the M.Litt. are set out in the Examination Regulations.
 After transfer to M.Litt. status, the thesis can normally be submitted by a student after six terms of residence and within nine terms from first registration as a PRS (or first registration as an M.Phil. student, if a student transfers from an M.Phil. to the M.Litt.).
 M.Litt. students whose work is likely to exceed nine terms can apply for an extension of time to the Graduate Studies Committee.
-The maximum permitted time for study is fifteen terms, but the Committee will normally recommend an extension of only three terms initially.
+The maximum permitted time for study, including extensions, is twelve terms, but the Committee will normally recommend an extension of one term initially.
 Further terms will require increasingly good reasons.